jlnevill/Lens-Tools/README.md

-Here's a few tools, lua scripts and lensfun files for photographers who dabble!
+Here's a few lens tools and lensfun files

 DOF calculator - a visual DOF Calculator with help embedded in various elements.